Harish-SS56/Real-Time-Stroke-Risk-Prediction-Using-Machine-Learning-and-iot/frontend main/README.md

-## What technologies were used in our  project?
+## What technologies were used in our project for ui ?

 This project is built with: